 Student loan consolidation is only available for federal student loans.
 If you have multiple federal loans, such as Direct Subsidized Loans, Unsubsidized Loans, or PLUS Loans, you can apply for a Direct Consolidation Loan and combine your current debt into one loan.
 Going forward, you’ll have one loan with a single monthly payment and one loan servicer.

+There are many reasons to consolidate student loans.
 Consolidating your loans can give you more time to repay your debt and lower your monthly payment.
 With a Direct Consolidation Loan, you can have up to 30 years to repay your loans.

 The interest rate on your new loan is based on the weighted average of your current loans, rounded up to the nearest one-eighth of one percent.
 The interest rate is fixed for the duration of your repayment term.